 Stockton-on-Tees has the broadest High Street in England which runs from north to south with the River Tees just to its east.
 At the centre of the High Street is the old Town House or ‘Town Hall’ dating from 1735 with additions of 1744.

 Next to the market cross is the old butchers’ Shambles, now a tiny shopping centre.
-It dates to 1825 (replacing an earlier shambles of 1768).
+It dates from 1825 (replacing an earlier shambles of 1768).
 The year 1825 was a of course a momentous one in Stockton’s history, the year in which the Stockton and Darlington Railway opened and terminated on the riverside near the south end of the High Street.

 There are some 18th century buildings in the High Street and lots of plain 20th century buildings occupied by shops.
 There are 19th century buildings too with the best being the classical style National Westminster Bank of the 1870s on the west side of the High Street close to the Town House.